The Shocking Reality: Legal vs. Illegal Cannabis Production Costs in California5 Comments

 One of the co-authors for Prop 215, Dennis Peron, is considered the “father of the legalization movement” and said himself that the measure was intended to allow “literally everyone in the state the opportunity to legally access and cultivate as much cannabis as they need to feel good.”

 And while California does have its own cannabis ID card program, you are not required to possess a state-issued ID to be considered a legal patient.
 All you need is a doctor’s recommendation.
+(You’ll need an MMIC for the state tax exemption though.)

-The first (and admittedly the most intimidating) option you have to get a MMJ recommendation is to ask your primary physician.
+The first (and admittedly the most intimidating) option you have to get an MMJ recommendation is to ask your primary physician.
 If he or she can at least have an honest discussion about how cannabis might be beneficial for your condition, you’re on the right track.

 So, before you muster up the courage to ask your doctor directly, and risk potential consequence, understand that you have two other options.